Chart Color Schemes

 North Boambee Valley lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, North Boambee Valley's population is estimated at around 2,509.
-This reflects an increase of 191 people since the 2021 Census, which reported a population of 2,318.
-The change was inferred from AreaSearch's estimate of 2,418 residents following examination of ABS ERP data released in June 2024, and an additional 73 validated new addresses since the Census date.
-This level of population equates to a density ratio of 188 persons per square kilometer.
-North Boambee Valley's growth rate of 8.2% since the 2021 census exceeded both the SA3 area (4.2%) and the SA4 region, marking it as a growth leader in the region.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, North Boambee Valley's estimated population is around 2,510.
+This reflects an increase of 192 people since the 2021 Census, which reported a population of 2,318.
+The change was inferred from AreaSearch's estimation of 2,411 residents following examination of ABS's latest ERP data release (June 2024), and an additional 73 validated new addresses since the Census date.
+This results in a density ratio of 188 persons per square kilometer.
+North Boambee Valley's growth rate of 8.3% since the 2021 census exceeded its SA3 area (5.4%) and the non-metro area, making it a growth leader in the region.
 Overseas migration contributed approximately 73.0% of overall population gains during recent periods.

-AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
 Future population trends forecast a significant increase in the top quartile of national non-metropolitan areas.
-The suburb is expected to expand by 577 persons to 2041, reflecting an increase of 13.7% over the 17 years.
+By 2041, North Boambee Valley is expected to expand by 570 persons, reflecting an overall increase of 13.4% over the 17 years.

 Frequently Asked Questions - Population